Frameworks

 MÉTRON also includes a community channel where native speakers of any language can build their own grammar test sets and get free compute in exchange for sharing those test sets back to the open release.

-- Wasserman & Beauchemin, Right Tool, Right Job: Why Training Language Matters More Than Training Data (BabyLM 2026 / EMNLP 2026 Budapest)
+- Wasserman & Beauchemin 2026, Right Tool, Right Job: Why Training Language Matters More Than Training Data (BabyLM 2026 / ACL Rolling Review submission, May 2026 cycle, under review; EMNLP 2026 Budapest target).
+Institutional collaborator of record: David Beauchemin (Université Laval).

 MÉTRON makes this method usable by people who are not ML engineers: philosophers of language, theologians, computational linguists, cognitive scientists, and cross-tradition scholars.

-Status: methodology proven by published research (BabyLM 2026 / EMNLP 2026 paper); the no-code platform is in alpha development.
+Status: methodology proven by pre-registered, peer-reviewed research; the no-code platform is in alpha development.
 Target platform release: EMNLP 2026 system demonstrations track (submission August–September 2026).
 Released under Apache-2.0.

 - Status updates and documentation: coming soon